oliwierptak/popo/README.md

 See `popo.dist`.

 ## Schema Directory Structure
-Root directory for all schema files is stored i n BuilderConfigurator's `schemaDirectory`.
+Root directory for all schema files is stored in BuilderConfigurator's `schemaDirectory`.
 The GLOB pattern used to scan this directory is stored in SchemaConfigurator's `schemaPath`.
 You can always change the default structure and the pattern via `SchemaConfigurator`.